 There are so many winter activities in Olympic National Park.
 Below, we have listed a few of our favorites:

-Skiing and snowboarding: Hurricane Ridge Ski and Snowboard Area is open mid-December to March, on Saturdays and Sundays, and occasionally Monday.
-The area provides opportunities for downhill skiing/ snowboarding, cross country skiing, tubing and snowshoe rental.
+Skiing and snowboarding: Hurricane Ridge Ski and Snowboard Area is open from mid-December to March, on Saturdays and Sundays, and occasionally Mondays.
+The area provides opportunities for downhill skiing/ snowboarding, cross-country skiing, tubing, and snowshoe rental.
 Check the road conditions and read the park newspaper to see when the ski hill is open.

 Storm-watching: Winter is the best time of year to watch a storm roll in off the coast.
-Mora, Rialto and Kalaloch beaches are all fantastic places to storm-watch.
-The rugged coastline becomes dramatic and moody during a winter storm, providing incredible opportunities for photography—there is nothing like an Olympic Peninsula storm.
-And, while you are there, you can look for tidepools that are home to hundreds of tiny marine creatures.
+Mora, Rialto, and Kalaloch beaches are all fantastic places to storm-watch.
+The rugged coastline becomes dramatic and moody during a winter storm, providing incredible photography opportunities —there is nothing like an Olympic Peninsula storm.
+Look for tidepools that are home to hundreds of tiny marine creatures too!